-We offer a competitive starting salary, take-home patrol vehicles, paid medical and dental, and a supportive community.
+We offer a good starting salary, take-home patrol vehicles, paid medical and dental, TDCRS retirement, and a supportive community.
 We also offer extensive training and professional development opportunities.
 Now is a great time to get on board as we grow with the beautiful Highland Lakes area of Texas.

 Our hiring process is outlined in more detail on our website.
 Please contact Captain Chris Jett at email@example.com with any questions regarding the agency or the hiring process.